-

 appium

-Cross-platform automation framework for all kinds of your apps built on top of W3C WebDriver protocol
+Cross-platform automation framework for all kinds of apps, built on top of the W3C WebDriver protocol

 For instance, for Windows, you can use Performance Monitor to get started from the debug menu.
 It’ll be displayed in your app over the opened screen.
 For testing iOs apps on React Native, you may use Appium.